Best Software

 Step 1: Filter by target customer profile

 Start with team size and buyer persona.
-Mid-market in-house legal, sales, procurement teams (5 to 200 users): Bind, SpotDraft, Juro, Concord, Summize, Zefort, Tomorro, LegalFly.
+In-house legal, sales and procurement teams, from small functions up to enterprise: Bind, SpotDraft, Juro, Concord, Summize, Zefort, Tomorro, LegalFly.
 Enterprise legal ops (1,000+ users): Icertis, Ironclad, ContractPodAi, DocuSign CLM, Conga, Agiloft.
 Specialized post-signature analytics: LinkSquares, Zefort.

 Step 2: Filter by AI architecture preference

 AI-native (built around AI from inception): Bind, ContractPodAi, LegalFly, Tomorro.
 Hybrid (significant AI investment, originally other): SpotDraft, Juro, Summize.
-AI bolted on (originally workflow products): Ironclad, Icertis, DocuSign CLM, Conga, Agiloft, LinkSquares, Concord, Zefort.
-If AI depth is the deciding factor, prioritize AI-native and hybrid.
-If integration depth into your existing system is the deciding factor, AI-bolted-on platforms typically have more mature integrations.
+Workflow-first, with AI integrated over successive releases: Ironclad, Icertis, DocuSign CLM, Conga, Agiloft, LinkSquares, Concord, Zefort.
+This grouping describes each product's origin, not its current AI quality.
+If a conversational, AI-first interface is the deciding factor, prioritize the AI-native and hybrid groups.
+If integration depth into your existing systems is the deciding factor, the workflow-first platforms typically have the more mature integration catalogues.
+Either way, test the AI on your own contracts in a demo.

 Step 3: Filter by regional and language requirements